SillyTavern/SillyTavern/.github/readme.md

 <img width="400" alt="image" src="https://github.com/SillyTavern/SillyTavern/assets/61471128/e902c7a2-45a6-4415-97aa-c59c597669c1">
 <img width="400" alt="image" src="https://github.com/SillyTavern/SillyTavern/assets/61471128/f8a79c47-4fe9-4564-9e4a-bf247ed1c961">

+## Character Cards

+SillyTavern is built around the concept of "character cards".
+Character card is a collection of prompts that sets the behavior of the LLM and is required to have persistent conversations, similar to [ChatGPT's GPTs](https://openai.com/index/introducing-gpts/) or [Poe's bots](https://poe.com/about).
+It can be anything: an abstract scenario, an assistant tailored for a specific task, a famous personality or a fictional character.

+None of the card fields except the name is required.
+To start a neutral conversation with the language model, create an empty card simply called "Assistant".
+For a more themed chat, you can provide the language model with various background details, such as a behavior patterns and the conversation starters.

+To have a quick conversation without selecting a character card or just test the LLM connection, type your prompt on a welcome screen after opening SillyTavern.
+Please note that the temporary conversation will not be saved.

+To get a general idea on how to define character cards, see the default character (Seraphina) or download selected community-made cards from the "Download Extensions & Assets" menu.

 ## Key Features

 * Advanced text generation settings with many community-made presets